angular/angular/aio/content/guide/image-directive.md

 ## Prerequisites

 You will need to import the directive into your application.
-In addition, you will need to setup an image loader.
+In addition, you will need to set up an image loader.
 These steps are explained in the [Setting up `NgOptimizedImage`](/guide/image-directive-setup) tutorial.

 ## Usage in a template